MIDS-scaling-up/v2/week09/hw/README.md

     1. Start tensorboard on the same machine where you started training, e.g. ```nohup tensorboard --logdir=/data/en-de-transformer``` You should be able to monitor your progress by putting http://public_ip_of_your_vm1:6006 !

 ### Create the tx2 container for openseq2seq
 Let us create a tx2 compatible container for OpenSeq2Seq.
 We probably won't be able to use it for training, but it could be useful for inference.
+Make sure that you have a local TF container in your TX2 that we created when we completed during [HW 5](https://github.com/MIDS-scaling-up/v2/tree/master/week05/hw) Then, use [this Dockerfile](https://github.com/MIDS-scaling-up/v2/blob/master/week09/hw/docker/arm64/Dockerfile.tx2-3.3_b39).
+We will need this container for our in-class lab.

 ### Submission